A comprehensive Southern African Budget Safari travelling from Zimbabwe's Victoria Falls to Cape Town in South Africa.

 Highlights on this affordable Zimbabwe, Botswana, Namibia and South Africa Camping Tour include:

-A scenic, cultural and wildlife adventure through Southern Africa's diverse landscapes from rugged plains, towering mountains and desert dunes to watery delta, deep canyon, game-rich riverfront and mighty Vic Falls waterfall.
+A scenic, cultural and wildlife adventure through Southern Africa's diverse landscapes from rugged plains, towering mountains and desert dunes to the watery delta, deep canyons, game-rich national parks and mighty Vic Falls waterfall.

 We absolutely do not encourage or endorse this type of wildlife interaction operation.
 For more information on why this is not good for Africa's wild animals, please see our detailed blog post on the subject.

 Our Victoria Falls to Cape Town Camping Tour begins at the spectacular Victoria Falls, one of Africa's most famous natural wonders.
 Here the great Zambezi River tumbles over 350 feet along a width of over 5000 feet, creating the awe-inspiring Victoria Falls.
 Known by locals as Mosi-oa-Tunya, or 'The Smoke that Thunders', the river sends a spray of mist kilometres up into the air creating a natural rainforest around it.

 Today you can visit Victoria Falls, the largest sheet of falling water in the world, walking to viewpoints to admire the mighty waterfall and take photos.
 You can also explore the town of Victoria Falls, have high tea at the Victoria Falls Hotel or do optional adventure activities.
 The area offers a huge range of activities - from bungee jumping to white river rafting and gorge swinging.
 Book a couple of days at Vic Falls before our safari begins if you'd like to do more of these.

 Tonight you can enjoy an optional dinner out in Victoria Falls town.
 We stay in en-suite rooms at a comfortable hotel next to the Zambezi National Park in Zimbabwe.